Ludovico di Varthema: Persia

 In Shiraz, Varthema came by chance across a Persian merchant whom he had met earlier in Mecca.
-The Persian merchant, named "Cazazioner" in the chronicle (probably an Italianization of "Khwaja Junair" in original Persian), entered into a partnership with Varthema, whom he still called "Yunus" and believed was a Muslim.
+The Persian merchant, named "Cazazioner" in the chronicle (probably an Italianization of "Khwaja Junair" in original Persian), entered into a partnership with Varthema, whom he still called Yunus and believed was a fellow Muslim.
 The two would remain together for the remainder of Varthema's travels in Asia.
 It seems clear that Varthema was the junior partner in the arrangement, and that Cazazioner was also cultivating him as a future son-in-law.
 The subsequent itinerary was primarily set by Cazazioner's commercial interests, with Varthema accompanying him through his routine trade stops.